Skip to main content

 • The Vow: Growing up as a brave and sturdy king, he kills his first tiger.
 When the astrologer warns him again, the King vows to kill one hundred tigers and bans anyone else in the state from hunting them.

-• The Hunt Begins: The King prioritizes hunting over his royal duties.
+• The Hunt Begins: The King prioritises hunting over his royal duties.
 He even risks losing his kingdom by refusing a British officer permission to hunt, eventually bribing the officer's wife with fifty expensive diamond rings to stay in power.

 • Strategic Marriage: When the tiger population in his own kingdom goes extinct after he kills 70, he marries a princess from a state with a high tiger population to continue his mission.